korkin25/ansible-install-service/README.md

 ## Description

 This Ansible role is designed for managing various system services.
-It provides functionality for installing, configuring, and managing services such as nginx and fail2ban.
-The role utilizes standard Ansible modules and is suitable for deployment on most Debian/Ubuntu-based systems.
+It provides functionality for debugging service configurations, installing service packages, setting facts for current services, deploying configuration files from Jinja2 templates, and triggering service restarts on configuration changes.
+The role is suitable for deployment on most Debian/Ubuntu-based systems and utilizes standard Ansible modules.

 ## Features

+- Debugging configurations for each service.
 - Installation of service packages.
+- Setting facts for the current service.
 - Deployment of configuration files from Jinja2 templates.
-- Automatic service restart on configuration change.
+- Triggering service restarts on configuration changes.
-- Error handling with log retrieval for troubleshooting.

 ## Requirements